The Online Master of Information and Data Science from UC Berkeley

 Forming career plans that help students reach their goals

 Researching organizations that fit their vision

 Developing plans to advance in their role at their current organization

 MIDS students join a community of faculty, students, and alumni united by the drive to improve how we use and share information with the world.
 The MIDS program offers both in-person and online opportunities for students to explore possible career paths within this diverse industry and connect with industry leaders and employers.
 The I School job portal and customized resume books are just a few of the tools used to directly connect students with engaging career opportunities.

 MIDS graduates are working around the world to solve social, economic, and health problems and applying their skills at top companies such as Airbnb, Amazon, BCG, and Fitbit.

-Graduates excel in roles such as:
+Graduates employed at these companies excel in roles such as:

 Business Data Analyst

 “I rely heavily on the knowledge and confidence that I gained from the MIDS curriculum as I approach open-ended data science problems.
-My professors at UC Berkeley provided me with a strong basis in structured problem solving and critical thinking as a data scientist.” ”
+My professors at UC Berkeley provided me with a strong basis in structured problem-solving and critical thinking as a data scientist.”

 There are three program start dates throughout the year, and applications are reviewed on a rolling basis.
-The next final application deadline is February 6.
+The next final application deadline is May 28.